 Make sure to get yourself a good one that’s durable with options for height adjustments as well as flexible in terms of positioning.
 A ball head is generally recommended since it allows you more flexibility when shooting landscapes.
 I currently use the Peak Design Travel Tripod.
 It’s a little expensive, but it’s pretty lightweight and packs up really well.

 Lens filters such as GND and neutral density filters help improve the colors of your image.
 And can help create some pretty unique shots.
-Of course they’ll help with sunrise and sunset images, but also they can create long exposure shots.
-That always seems to draw some “ohhhs and ahhhs” from your audience.
+Of course, they’ll help with sunrise and sunset images, but also they can create long exposure shots.
+That always seems to draw some “oohs and ahhhs” from your audience.
 Check out this article going a little more in detail on lens filters.

 Using a remote or trigger is also important when landscape shooting and can help you avoid camera shake caused by physically touching the shutter button on your camera.
 You’ll be surprised by how much the camera can move during a long exposure shot while you’re pressing that button.
 Remote triggers help to avoid this.